dimitris-christodoulou57/Model-aware_3D_Eye_Gaze/README.md

 Moreover, our code gives you the chance to save the model's weights to be able to continue training, validating only, or testing only.
 To activate one of these features, the following arguments should be chances respectively, continue training by specifying the path to weights using the weights_path argument, only_valid=1, only_test=1.

 You can download the pre-trained networks from the following table.
+The pre-trained networks refer to the table 1 from the paper.

 | Model | Download |
 | ------------------- | :------------------: |